- Foundations of Transformation

 After hours, he loves to hang out with a motley group of men to exchange war stories, discuss questions about God and life, hold each other accountable, and pray for each other.
 Some of their musings are captured in the Facebook group “Men Reasoning Together”.
 On starry nights, he is easily provoked to give impromptu lectures on astronomy.
 He loves to talk about World War II, especially when touring Corregidor.

 He and his wife Lillian are from Davao City.
-They have two daughters, one son, one son-in-law and one Yorkshire terrier.
+They have three grown children, a son-in-law, two grandchildren, and one Yorkshire terrier.